thelfer/tfel/docs/mfront/LinearSystemSolver.md

   when even the best candidate of the out-of-tile recovery stays below this threshold.

-If a parameter is not defined, the default values are inherited for the `TiledLUppDefaultConfig` class defined by the `TDLS` library.
+If a parameter is not defined, the default values are inherited from the `TiledLUppConfig` class defined by the `TDLS` library.
 See the [API reference](https://trsxvz.github.io/TDLS/api/index.html) for details.
 At the time of writing this documentation, those default values
 are: